|

 It is vital that he should sign this document right away.

-It is vital that he sign this document right away.
+It is vital that he sign this document right away41.

 It is vital for him to sign this document right away.